Harshitk-cp/Harshitk-cp/README.md

 - 👋 Hi, I’m @Harshit
-- I'm a passionate and dynamic software developer.
+- I'm a passionate and dynamic software engineer.
 I thrive on challenges and enjoy exploring new technologies to enhance my skills.
-- My area of expertise is full stack Mobile Development & Flutter.
+- My area of expertise is full stack Mobile Development, Flutter & Node.js.
+- Currently exploring Golang and the world of backend.
 - 📫 How to reach me -> harshitk.cp@gmail.com